 Leveraging CME Requirements to Improve Palliative Care Delivery

-It is a hard truth that inadequate clinician training, leading to inappropriate prescribing, is one of several underlying causes of the opioid epidemic.
-As policymakers and health officials explore policy interventions to address this crisis, many states have taken action to hold health care professionals (particularly prescribers) more accountable for safe and effective pain management – including establishing new topic-specific continuing medical education (CME) requirements.
-Given the overlap between many of these new requirements and palliative care knowledge and skills, the Center to Advance Palliative Care (CAPC) conducted two national scans in 2017 and 2019 to better understand the CME landscape, and identify new or expanded opportunities for palliative care education.
+It is a hard truth that inadequate clinician training, leading to inappropriate prescribing, was one of several underlying causes of the opioid epidemic.
+As policymakers and health officials revisit policy interventions to address this crisis, many states have taken action to hold health care professionals (particularly prescribers) more accountable for safe and effective pain management – including establishing new topic-specific continuing medical education (CME) requirements.
+Given the overlap between many of these new requirements and palliative care knowledge and skills, the Center to Advance Palliative Care (CAPC) conducted three national scans in 2017, 2019, and 2022 to better understand the CME landscape, and identify new or expanded opportunities for palliative care education.

 Benefits and Drawbacks to CME Requirements

 Continuing Medical Education (CME) requirements can be a powerful tool to ensure that all physicians (MDs and DOs) remain up to date on the state of medical science, as well as new evidence-based interventions.
 Continuing education (CE) is an expectation across most professions, both in and out of health care.
 These requirements are an acknowledgement that professions are always changing – old techniques and understandings are refined or discarded, while new ones emerge – and that it is professionals’ responsibility to stay up-to-date after they have completed their initial training.
 Recognizing the potential impact of CE requirements, CAPC and the National Palliative Care Research Center’s (NPCRC) 2019 State-by-State Palliative Care Report Card included a recommendation for states to explore the feasibility of revising “state health professional licensure and continuing education requirements to include a minimum number of hours of instruction in both communication skills and symptom management skills.”